 Improved fertility and prenatal health

 Expectant moms probably need a lot more vitamin D than their prenatal vitamins deliver.
 The average prenatal vitamin contains anywhere from 400 to 1,000 IUs of D—but research suggests that women who take 4,000 IUs daily greatly reduced their risk of complications like gestational diabetes, preterm birth, and infection with zero negative side effects.
-In general, vitamin D makes men and women more fertile, and women who supplement with it while undergoing in vitro fertilization (IVF) treatment are 6 percent more likely to successfully conceive.
+Plus, women who supplement with it while undergoing in vitro fertilization (IVF) treatment are 6 percent more likely to successfully conceive.

 Sources of Vitamin D